shmup/dcss/dcss_mini_primer.md

 (9:57:57 AM) Patashu: Don't let it drop any lower because then you don't have any 'buffer' left at all, a lucky hit can do 20~ and later in the game 50++ damage

-## Random Shit To Organize Later
- - shift-x to view map and press e to ignore an area during autotravel. press e twice to ignore a specific square (useful for a door). good to use on elf 3 vault.
- - (base delay - min delay) * 20 aka (1.3 - .6) * 20 = 14 (what you would level that weapon skill to)

 ### Bot Commands
 command                     | result
 -------                     | ------